brynlm/Organic-Chemistry-Synthesis-Path-Solver/README.md

   product to the final one.
 - Add chemical groups / reaction paths to the existing graph.
 - View graphical data such as child nodes of a specific chemical group.
+- have the option of *saving* added graph data to file
+- have the option of *loading* graph data from file and resume at a later time